 Improve the confidence in leveraged translation for exact matches.

-Provide back-tracking information between displayed text and source material when testing or debugging.
+Provide backtracking information between displayed text and source material when testing or debugging.

 Note:

 The Id Value data category only provides for rules to be expressed at a global level.
 Locally, users are able to use xml:id (which is defined by XML) or id in HTML, or an attribute specific to the format in question (as in Example 73).